Whatsapp Icon

 Understanding Graft-Versus-Host Disease (GVHD)

-Graft-Versus-Host Disease (GVHD) is a complex medical condition that can occur after an individual receives a transplant of bone marrow or stem cells from a donor.
+Graft-versus-host disease (GVHD) is a complex medical condition that can occur after an individual receives a transplant of bone marrow or stem cells from a donor.
 This situation arises when the immune cells from the donor (the graft) recognize the recipient's (the host's) cells as foreign and initiate an immune response against the host's body.
 Understanding GVHD, its types, symptoms, and basic development process is crucial for patients undergoing transplantation and their caregivers.

 Types of GVHD

 Acute GVHD: Traditionally, acute GVHD is identified within the first 100 days post-transplantation.
-It manifests through a range of symptoms, including skin rashes, nausea, vomiting, diarrhea, and liver dysfunction.
+It manifests through a range of symptoms, including skin rashes, nausea, vomiting, diarrhoea, and liver dysfunction.
 The severity can vary greatly, from mild to life-threatening.

 Chronic GVHD: Chronic GVHD typically occurs after the 100-day mark and can present with symptoms resembling autoimmune disorders.
 Signs include skin thickening, mouth dryness, eye discomfort, musculoskeletal pain, and lung involvement, among others.
 Chronic GVHD can persist for years and significantly impact quality of life.